AP Exclusive: Inside massive DEA raid targeting drug cartel

 The gang controls between one-third and two-thirds of the U.S. drug market.
 It is so violent that members leave piles of bodies in streets and hanging from overpasses in Mexico, and they fill the city of Guadalajara with mass graves.
 They carry machine guns and hand grenades.
 They once used rocket launchers to shoot down a Mexican military helicopter.

-More than 500 people have been arrested during the operation in recent months, more than 15,000 kilos of meth was seized and nearly $20 million taken as search and arrest warrants were executed.
-Dozens were arrested Wednesday.
+More than 600 people have been arrested during the operation in recent months, more than 15,000 kilos of meth was seized and nearly $20 million taken as search and arrest warrants were executed.
+About 250 were arrested Wednesday.

 “El Mencho and his associates prey on the addicts, and they prey on small towns where they can act as bullies and infiltrate these small towns,” said Wendy Woolcok, the special agent in charge of Drug Enforcement Administration’s special operations division.
 “They promise hope, and they deliver despair.”